playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 >
 > If you're curious to how Angular's `ngIf` works, read on dear reader.

-While I'd mentioned previously that `ng-template` does not render to the DOM, because we're using `ngTemplateOutlet`, it will render the template defined in the passed `ng-template`.
+While I'd mentioned previously that `ng-template` does not render to the DOM, because we're using `ngTemplateOutlet`, it renders the template defined in the passed `ng-template`.

 This template that's defined by `ng-template` is called a "view", and when it is rendered to the screen it is called an "embedded view".